Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Check Price – Shop Coffee

-If you’re shopping around for this machine, I’d suggest you do your due diligence, especially if you find it cheaper – as there are only a few actual UK based suppliers of this machine, and it’s unlikely you’ll find it much cheaper than the price Shop Coffee retail it for.
+If you’re shopping around for this machine, I’d advise you do your due diligence, especially if you find it cheaper – as there are only a few actual UK based suppliers of this machine, and it’s unlikely you’ll find it much cheaper than the price Shop Coffee retail it for.

-There are some suppliers who grey import from Italy, so just make sure you’re buying a machine which does have a UK warranty, you don’t want to have to return a machine to Italy if it requires warranty work.
+There are some suppliers who grey import from Italy, so just make sure you’re buying a machine which does have a UK warranty, you don’t want to have to return a machine to Italy if it callsfor warranty work.

 My Rancilio Silvia Review